fawni/tamako/README.md

 ## Installation

-### Docker Compose (recommended)
+### Docker Compose (Recommended)

-Docker compose will also create a postgres service container.
+This will also create a postgres service container.

 1. Clone the repo
-2. Rename `pg.env.example` to `pg.env` and change the user and password
+2. Configure `docker-compose.yml` to match your setup, most importantly change the environment variables
-3. Rename `docker.env.example` to `docker.env` and change env variables inside it
-4. `docker compose up -d`
+3. `docker compose up -d`

 ### Locally